sinagilassi/PyMolinfo/README.md

 ## 🚀 Getting Started

 To use PyMolinfo, simply install the package and import it into your Python script.
-Refer to the example code snippets above for a quick start.
+Refer to the example code snippets for a quick start.

 ## 📚 Binder